AliFareed0009/Wanderlust-DevSecOps-Project/README.md

 #

 > [!Note]
-> This project will be implemented on North California region (us-west-1).
+> This project will be implemented on Ohio region (us-west-1).

 - <b>Create 1 Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install Docker on it.</b>
 #
-- <b>Open the below ports in security group of master machine and also attach same security group to Jenkins worker node (We will create worker node shortly)</b>
+- <b>Open the below ports in security group of master machine</b>
 ![image](https://github.com/user-attachments/assets/4e5ecd37-fe2e-4e4b-a6ba-14c7b62715a3)

 > [!Note]